 The Common Patent Policy for ITU-T/ITU-R/ISO/IEC is to be used.

-The chairman of a focus group should announce this during every meeting and record all responses in the meeting report.
+The chair of a focus group should announce this during every meeting and record all responses in the meeting report.

 The copyright provisions in Recommendation ITU-T A.1 are to be followed.

-10 Deliverables – approval and distribution
+8 Deliverables

+8.1 Form of deliverables

-Deliverables can be in the form of technical specifications, reports on standards gap analysis results, base material for the development of draft Recommendations, etc., and are expected to form input to the advanced work of the parent group.
+Deliverables can be in the form of technical specifications (e.g. terminology, requirements, functional architecture), technical reports on standards gap analysis results (e.g. landscape, use cases, technical maturity assessment), base material for the development of draft ITU-T texts (e.g. ITU-T Recommendations, Supplements or technical reports – see also Appendix I), etc., and are expected to form input to and advance the work of the parent group and other involved study groups.

-10.1 Approval of deliverables
+8.2 Approval of deliverables